On the Interplay between Self-Driving Cars and Public Transportation: Introduction

 To fill this research gap, we provide the first game-theoretic framework that captures the dynamics among multiple \glspl{abk:msp} and customers while accounting for the system's operational constraints.
 Specifically, our scientific contribution is fourfold.
 First, we develop a generic mathematical framework that allows us to analyze the dynamics of complex transportation problems by combining graph-theoretic network models with game-theoretic approaches that consider the interconnections between a transportation network and its corresponding market place.
 Second, we tailor this framework to the specific cases of two \gls{abk:amod} operators interacting between themselves and with public transport as well as customers.
 Moreover, we consider the degenerate case of a monopolistic \gls{abk:amod} operator and study the equilibria of the arising games.
 Third, we provide a real-world case study for the city of Berlin.
 Fourth, we present extensive numerical results and sensitivity analyses, yielding managerial findings on the interaction between \gls{abk:amod} operators and public transport.
 Among others, we show that the system equilibria yield similar modal shares for both the degenerate monopolistic and the competitive cases, while we observe significant differences in the operators' profit.

-\subsection{Organization}
+\subsubsection{Organization}

 The remainder of this paper is as follows.
 We specify our problem setting in \cref{sec:problemsetting} and develop our methodology in \cref{sec:methodology}.
 In \cref{sec:amodgame}, we tailor our methodology to study the interplay between \gls{abk:amod} operators and a public transportation system. \cref{sec:case study} details our experimental design, focusing on a real-world case study.
 We present results in \cref{sec:results}. \cref{sec:conclusion} concludes this paper by summarizing its main findings.
-In the appendices, we provide basic notation conventions and an overview of our nomenclature (Appendix~\ref{app:notation}), fundamentals of graph theory (Appendix~\ref{app:graphtheory}), a simplified illustrative example (Appendix~\ref{app:basicExample}), proofs for all propositions (Appendix~\ref{app:proofs}), and implementation details (Appendix~\ref{app:computation}).
+In the appendices, we provide fundamentals of graph theory (Appendix~\ref{app:graphtheory}) and proofs for all propositions (Appendix~\ref{app:proofs}).
 When introducing a term defined in the appendix for the first time, we mark it with a dagger\myast{}.